 In less than a decade, ecommerce has established itself as a household name.
 Increasing telecom penetration in the form of high-speed internet and smart mobile phones, financial instruments for online payment, along with conventional growth indicators, such as rise in disposable incomes and education, have all contributed to the scale and rapid growth of ecommerce.
 With the emergence of a global economy, e-commerce is becoming a strong catalyst to expand business activities and build an active customer base.
 It is not very surprising to see the revolutionary way in which e-commerce has helped the business industry.

 SMEs in India have been generally operating in a traditional manner and have been dependent on domestic trading activities.
 They are generally located in rural areas or far flung old industrial estates.
 The basic infrastructural requirements such as roads, water or power are inadequate in proportion to SMEs’ needs.
 Also, market infrastructure, technological support, access to e-commerce and infrastructure in the form of R&D labs etc. are also inadequate.
 All this act as a hindrance for SMEs to compete globally.
-Hence, there is a need for upgradation of basic and supporting infrastructure.
+Hence, there is a need for upgradation of basic and supporting infrastructure and E-commerce platforms

 But, with growing rate of internet penetration, SMEs are also gradually changing their operations to avail the opportunities to trade through E-commerce.
 A large number of SMEs is now involved in online transactions.
 These SMEs look towards an enhanced customer base and increased profits by using E-commerce technology.
 SMEs believe that use of E-commerce will boost their business growth.